jenetics/facilejdbc/README.md

 ## Overview

 JDBC is the basic API for accessing relational databases.
 Being basic makes it quite tedious to use directly.
-This lead to higher level abstractions like [JPA](https://docs.oracle.com/javaee/7/tutorial/partpersist.htm).
-Using a full-grown _Object Relational Mapper_ on the other side might be to heavy weight for many uses cases. _FacileJDBC_ tries to fill the gap by making the low level JDBC access less verbose and tedious.
-SQL is still used as query language.
+This leads to higher level abstractions like [JPA](https://docs.oracle.com/javaee/7/tutorial/partpersist.htm).
+Using a full-grown _Object Relational Mapper_ on the other side might be to heavy weight for many uses cases. _FacileJDBC_ tries to fill the gap by making the low-level JDBC access less verbose and tedious.
+SQL is still used as a query language.

 > The API of this library has been heavily influenced by the Scala [Anorm](https://playframework.github.io/anorm/) library.